RTEMS/rtems-docs/c-user/rate_monotonic_manager.rst

 result in the task blocking for the remainder of the 100 tick period.
-If, for any reason, the body of the loop takes more than 100 ticks to execute, the ``rtems_rate_monotonic_period`` directive will return the ``RTEMS_TIMEOUT`` status and the postponed job will be released.
+If, for any reason, the body of the loop takes more than 100 ticks to execute, the ``rtems_rate_monotonic_period`` directive will return the ``RTEMS_TIMEOUT`` status.
 If the above task misses its deadline, it will delete the rate monotonic period and itself.

 Task with Multiple Periods
 --------------------------